Buddhist Hybrid Sanskrit: Relation to Sanskrit and Pāli

 Edgerton holds that nearly all Buddhist works in Sanskrit, at least until a late period, belong to a continuous and broadly unitary linguistic tradition.
 The language of these works is separate from the tradition of Brahmanical Sanskrit, and goes back ultimately to a semi-Sanskritized form of the protocanonical Prakrit.
 The peculiar Buddhist vocabulary of BHS is evidence that BHS is subordinate to a separate linguistic tradition quite separate from standard Sanskrit (Edgerton finds other indications as well).
-The Buddhist writers who used standard Brahmanical Sanskrit were small in number.
-This group seems to have been made up of converts who received orthodox Brahmanical training in their youth before converting to Buddhism, such as Asvaghosa.
+The Buddhist Brahmanical writers who used standard Brahmanical Sanskrit were small in number.
+This group seems to have been made up of converts who received Brahmanical training in their youth before converting to Buddhism, such as Asvaghosa.

 Many Sanskrit words, or particular uses of Sanskrit words, are recorded only from Buddhist works.
 Pāli shares a large proportion of these words; in Edgerton's view, this seems to prove that most of them belong to the special vocabulary of the protocanonical Buddhist Prakrit.

 Buddhist use of Classical Sanskrit

-Not all Buddhist use Sanskrit as an hybrid form.
+Not all Buddhist use of Sanskrit is in a hybrid form.
 Some translated works, such as by the Sarvāstivādin school, were completed in classical Sanskrit.
 There were also later works composed directly in Sanskrit and written in a simpler style than the classical literature, as well as works of kavya in the ornate classical style such as the Buddhacarita.